Yordan Yovkov: Honors

 Yovkov’s natal home in Zheravna was turned into a museum in 1957.

 In 1985, a dam in northeastern Bulgaria was named after him.
 Yovkovtsi Dam, situated 5 km from the town of Elena, supplies water to Veliko Turnovo and surrounding areas.
 It is 223,000 decares in size and is a hygienic protected zone.

+A street in Sofia is named after Yordan Yovkov.

-Yovkov Point on Greenwich Island, South Shetland Islands, Antarctica is named for Yordan Yovkov.
+Yovkov Point on Greenwich Island, South Shetland Islands, Antarctica is named after Yordan Yovkov.

 There is a bust of Yovkov in the park behind Vasil Levski National Stadium in Sofia.

 The village Yovkovo in General Toshevo Municipality in Dobrich Province is named after him.